carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 `-i` Specifies the path to the OTU table created by NINJA
-`-o` Specifes the path to the summary file we'd like to create
+`-o` Specifies the path to the summary file we'd like to create

 The summary file will contain:
 * The number of samples